-Awhile back I was listening to the Ted Radio Hour.
-The guest was a Harvard psychologist, Dan Gilbert, an expert on happiness.
-He wrote a widely-read book, Stumbling On Happiness, and was describing a common experience he has after people find out about his research.
-They want him to tell them the secret to happiness.
+A while back I was listening to the Ted Radio Hour.
+The guest was Harvard psychologist, Dan Gilbert, an expert on happiness.
+He wrote a widely-read book, Stumbling On Happiness, and was describing a common experience he has when people find out about his research: they want to know the secret to happiness.
 Listen to the entire episode here.

-As it turns out, the secret to getting good grades, like happiness, is not much of a secret at all.
-So, I tell them: “the secret is to learn the material.”
+As it turns out, the secret to getting good grades, like happiness, is not much of a secret.
+So, I tell them “the secret is: learn the material.”

-It is maddeningly rare for a student to come to me with substantive questions, like: “what is the relationship between identity formation and socialization?”
-Or, “What does it mean that reality is socially constructed?”
-Questions that would indicate that they have at least tried to engage with the ideas they are learning.
-Instead, most of the time it is “the secret” to a good grade that they are looking for.
+It’s maddeningly rare for students to come to me with substantive questions, like: “How do social norms change” or, “What does it mean that reality is socially constructed?”
+Questions that would indicate that they’ve tried to engage with the material they are supposed to be learning.
+Instead, they ask “what do I have to do to get a C?”

-The idea that there is some secret formula for getting good grades is rooted in our orientation to education where the goal has become the credential.
-The reason for being in a class, or in college generally, has been reduced in the minds of many (probably most) students to a means-ends calculation.
+The notion that there is a secret formula for getting good grades is rooted in our approach to education, where intellectual growth and cultivating curiosity are viewed as secondary to the real goals of the grade, the credits, the credential.
+The reason for taking a class has been reduced in the minds of many (probably most) students to a means-ends calculation.
 The substance of the course is irrelevant.
-The education part, learning, and thinking are superfluous.
-The value of a class rests on its utility, whether it satisfies a requirement for general education, for their major, for graduation, or to pad their GPA.

-From the student’s perspective, the goal of each step in the education process is to complete it or, to “get it out of the way” so they can get on with what is really important – making money.
-The grade has become the primary goal.
-The class and its content are merely obstacles standing in the way.
+From the student’s perspective, the goal of each step in the education process is simply to “get it out of the way” so they can check off another requirement toward the degree and get on to what is most important – making money.
+The learning and thinking parts of education are merely obstacles standing in the way.

 But it’s not all their fault.
-Students today are the products of a high stakes testing regime in our public K-12 education system implemented to hold schools and teachers “accountable”.
-Long before they get to college, the joy of learning has been squeezed out of them.
-It starts in Kindergarten when schools begin “teaching to the test” for fear that low scores might jeopardize the school’s reputation or its funding.
+Students today are the products of a high-stakes testing regime in our K-12 education system implemented to hold schools and teachers “accountable”.
+It starts in kindergarten when schools begin “teaching to the test” for fear that low scores might jeopardize the school’s reputation or its funding.

-Which brings us back to the secret to happiness and its connection to good grades.
+This brings us back to the secret to happiness and its connection to grades.